In This Guide

 - After-hours or priority queues beyond the base SLA.

-- Software licences, backup storage, cloud costs.
+- Software licences, backup storage, cloud costs (passed through at cost).

 - Unsupported legacy gear or end-of-life systems.